slatedocs/slate/source/includes/api/_api.md

 |acceleration_y|m/s<sup>2</sup>|
 |acceleration_z|m/s<sup>2</sup>|

-<sup>*</sup> The GSR Conductance unit "Siemens" is the inverse of the skin resistance; some devices return GSR as resistance in Ohms and this must be converted before upload, i.e. if a device returns values in x kOhms, the conversion is 1/(1000*x)
+<sup>*</sup> The GSR Conductance unit "microsiemens" is the inverse of the skin resistance; some devices return GSR as resistance in Ohms and this must be converted before upload, i.e. if a device returns values in x kOhms, the conversion is 1/(1000*x)

 <sup>**</sup> All acceleration values should exclude gravity and be in m/s<sup>2</sup> i.e. using the userAcceleration iOS method rather than the acceleration method